 Addiction is a chronic relapsing disease with no known cure.
 Success is a relative metric.
 The National Institute on Drug Abuse (NIDA) reminds you rehab has modest goals: “Treatment enables people to counteract addiction’s powerful disruptive effects on the brain and behavior and to regain control of their lives.”

 So success can be measured by successful completion of the addiction treatment programs, restoration of family relationships, elimination of criminal activity, or other standards of sobriety and productivity.
 Unfortunately, relapsing often negates the perceived values in rehabilitation.
 Actually, the NIDA acknowledges 40% to 60% of addicts will relapse.

 However, those same numbers suggest 60% to 40% do not relapse, a significant gain when you consider the cost of addiction to individual, family, and society.
 The numbers also compare favorably with statistics on relapsing by patients with diabetes, asthma, and other chronic conditions.

 There is no secret.
-Addiction rehabilitation takes a village to manage a complex physical and psychological problem.
+Drug detox takes a village to manage a complex physical and psychological problem.
 It takes a commitment from the addict, professional diagnosis and individual treatment, customized therapies, family and social support, and life-long attention.
 The complexity defies any easy calculation success or failure.
 Most people involved are happy with rehab that leads them to success one day at a time.